-In The (Anti)Social Butterfly, I shared a Jamaican mantra which should ring true no matter where you are and where you’re from.
+In an earlier post, I shared a Jamaican mantra which should ring true no matter where you are and where you’re from.
 It essentially states,

 Good friends are better than pocket money.